WA9ONY/Pico-RP2040/README.md

 Software is needed to program the microcontroller.
 The long time defacto standard is Arduino IDE (since 2005) which is based on C++.
 Also, MicroPython and CircuitPython have large strong microcontroller ecosystems.
 This results in different ways to program the microcontroller.

 ## Summary of What is Needed for Microcontroller Project.
-  1. Microcontroller controller developement board.
+  1. Microcontroller developement board.
   2. Additional electronics and subsystem boards needed for the project.
   3. Computer
-    + To run the IDE.
+    - To run the IDE.
-    + Upload the software to the microcontroller board usually with USB interface.
+    - Upload the software to the microcontroller board usually with USB interface.
-    + Power the microcontroller board with the USB interface.
+    - Power the microcontroller board with the USB interface.
   2. Software IDE to develope the microcontroller software.
   5. Power the project after software is completed.
-    + USB power souce
+    - USB power souce
-    + Batteries
+    - Batteries
-    + Solar cells
+    - Solar cells

 <A NAME="INDEX"></A>